Skip to content

 You can’t journal your way out of tension stored in your body.
 Release might mean movement, breathwork, or conversation—but it has to go somewhere.

-6. Seeing Emotional Weight as Legacy
+6. Seeing emotional weight as legacy

 Traditional Approach: Families or cultures often carried emotional burdens across generations.
 Phrases like “We don’t forgive” or “This pain defines us” passed pain forward.